FINANCIAL AID POLICIES HANDBOOK

 |Tuition & Fees||

-Upon individual request the financial aid office can add computer costs to the cost of attendance.
+Upon individual request the financial aid office can add computer costs to the cost of attendance one time over a student's time at CC.
 It is not the college’s policy to use institutional resources to fund this computer allowance, but students may use federal aid eligibility and outside scholarships to meet the computer allowance costs.
-We generally limit the computer cost adjustment to a one-time allowance of up to $2,500.
+We generally limit the computer cost adjustment to an allowance of up to $2,500.
 The allowance is not granted in the student’s final semester.
 We increase the cost of attendance up to $2,500 with appropriate documentation that the student or family has expended or will expend funds for purchase or rental of the computer equipment.
 Final documentation of the purchase or rental is required in all cases.
 We consider the computer cost of attendance adjustment for costs incurred within six months of the request for the allowance.
 Computer equipment is defined broadly to include desktop or laptop systems, monitors, printers, cables, peripheral devices, and some software.

 For students who are not required to provide parental information per federal regulations, the cost of attendance we use may reflect adjustments to the standard allowances to accommodate these circumstances.